hobbie-bob/Google_notifier_Domoticz/README.md

 My goal was:

-Voice control lights/smartplug who are connected to my Domoticz using rainmaker.
+Voice control lights/smartplugs who are connected to my Domoticz using rainmaker.

-Notifications send by domoticz to be spoken by googe nest (multiple speakers using http.
+Notifications send by domoticz to be spoken by googe nest (multiple speakers using http).

 Voice control a cloned infra red remote controll signal.